-Digital marketing that targets high-net-worth-individuals and ultra-high-net-worth-individuals is a fairly niche area of expertise, with few digital agencies specialising in the luxury sector, and luxury brands having been generally slower to implement and reap the benefits of online marketing.
+Marketing to Ultra-High-Net-Worth Individuals (UHNWIs) is a relatively niche area of expertise.
+With few digital agencies specialising in this niche sector, ultra-luxury brands have generally been slower to implement and reap the benefits of online luxury marketing.

 Why is digital marketing to high-net-worth-individuals so niche?

-Rumble: There is sometimes a misconception among luxury brands and marketers that digital marketing is somehow incompatible with the luxury industry.
-People believe that HNWIs do not engage in social media, do not make online purchases etc., or that if they do it is only through super exclusive social media sites or at private members clubs.
+There is often a misconception among luxury brands and marketers that digital marketing is incompatible with the luxury industry.
+People believe that UHNWIs do not engage in social media, do not make online purchases etc., or that if they do, it is only through super-exclusive social media sites or at private member’s clubs.

 This is absolutely not the case.